 Each queen will make a small nest to keep the frost off during their long sleep.
 She will find a nice quiet area which is sheltered from the worst of the weather.
 The site should have an opening in the bottom for access and protect the sleeping queen from cold temperatures, high humidity and hungry predators.
 These mini wasp nests can be inside hollow trees, in garden sheds, in attics, even inside old cars.

-It’s amazing that these wasps are not yet a year old, they haven’t been outside much and, unless I’m missing something, they do not have the benefit of geography lessons.
-And yet, when they find a suitable place to safely spend a whole season without being disturbed, something in their genetic memory tells them “this place is just right to make a little wasp nest.”
+Amazingly, these wasps are not yet a year old, and they haven’t been outside much and, unless I’m missing something, they do not have the benefit of geography lessons.
+And yet, when they find a suitable place to spend a whole season without being disturbed safely, something in their genetic memory tells them “this place is just right to make a little wasp nest.”

 It is in the spring, around about now when the weather warms up, that she will emerge.
 She discards her old little nest, she’s been sleeping in it all winter and no doubt, it is full of the kind of bacteria and ectoparasites that will preclude the successful formation of a new family.